Chicago developers unveil Tribune Tower redevelopment plans

-CHICAGO (AP) — The owners of Chicago’s Tribune Tower have unveiled plans to build a skyscraper next to the neo-gothic building that would be the city’s second tallest.
+CHICAGO (AP) — The owners of Chicago’s Tribune Tower have unveiled plans to build a skyscraper next to the neo-Gothic building that would be the city’s second tallest.

-Chicago-based Golub & Co. and CIM Group of Los Angeles announced Monday a plan to convert the home of the Chicago Tribune into residential condominiums and retail space.
+Chicago-based Golub & Co. and CIM Group of Los Angeles on Monday announced a plan to convert the home of the Chicago Tribune into residential condominiums and retail space.
 Next door to it they propose a 1,422-foot high-rise with 700 residences and 200 hotel rooms.

 The Chicago Tribune will move from Tribune Tower in June.
 CIM Group and Golub purchased the building in 2016 for $240 million.